Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 Chagos Islands: a new dawn?

-Then, on 3 October 2024, the United Kingdom and Mauritius, in a joint statement, announced “an historic political agreement on the exercise of sovereignty over the Chagos Archipelago“.
-Commentators responded with astonishment.
+On 3 October 2024, the United Kingdom and Mauritius, in a joint statement, announced “an historic political agreement on the exercise of sovereignty over the Chagos Archipelago“.
+Commentators responded with shock and horror.

 The key paragraph of the 3 October 2024 announcement reads: